mandeepcodetechniq/iOS-game-Tutorial/README.md

 bug.run(SKAction.sequence([moveAction, loseAction, finishAction]))
 ```

-We should also add a counter to keep track of the number of bugs that we are destrying, we do this by adding a variable at the top of **GameScene** class `var monstersDestroyed = 0` then incrementing it with every successful collision by adding the below code to **laserBallDidCollideWithBug(laserBall:bug:)**
+We should also add a counter to keep track of the number of bugs that we are destrying, we do this by adding a variable at the top of **GameScene** class `var monstersDestroyed = 0` then incrementing it with every successful collision by adding the below code to **laserBallDidCollideWithBug(laserBall : bug:)**
 ```
 monstersDestroyed += 1
 if monstersDestroyed > 30 {